benlk/columbus-data-breach/about.markdown

 This site was last updated on {{ site.time | date: '%A, %B %e, %Y' }}.

 This website is a personal hobby project by [Ben Keith](https://benlk.com/), a Columbus resident who finds the City's websites inadequate for many purposes.
+This website was specifically created to exploit certain Search Engine Optimization techniques, to ensure that certain search queries direct people to reputable information.
+The specific technique was inspired by [xkcd's original footnote](https://www.explainxkcd.com/wiki/index.php/Footnote#2._Original_footnote).

 To contribute to the development of this site, [refer to the GitHub repository](https://github.com/benlk/columbus-data-breach).